iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.goodsam.responder___14.8/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.goodsam.responder 1 reviews"/>
 </p>

+> Not happy.
+This month the app used nearly all my data so had to remove it from my phone.
+Have just reinstalled it for next month.<br> :date: __2021-06-26 00:07:07__

+> App not working properly for me any more.
+Says the GoodSAM Responder is running.
+I'm unable to accept any tasks.
+Another message: We are trying to obtain your location.
+Please make sure your location services are enabled and our App has access to them.
+I have uninstalled and reinstalled the App, but made no difference.<br> :date: __2021-06-22 12:18:04__

 > Uses mobile data like it's going out of fashion.
 2 6 hour shift's and I have used 80 percent of my monthly allocation.
 Update - thanks for the feedback.
 It used 460mb in 2 weeks and I was off wi-fi for 15 hours in that time.
 I've had to turn mobile data off until my next month starts as I've used up my allocation, so will let you know if it's improved in July.<br> :date: __2021-06-14 20:43:06__

 > I don't receive any volunteer marshall opportunities which is frustrating to do Your response would make sense if I wasn't in the same household who has their phone pinging with opportunities all day ..<br> :date: __2021-06-05 20:45:54__